manwar/python-guide/unit-testing.md

     # case 1: can call fzzBuzz()?
     def test_can_call_FizzBuzz():
         fizzBuzz(1)

     # case 2: return 1 when 1 passed in
     def test_return_1_when_1_passed_in():
         retVal = fizzBuzz(1)
         assert retVal == "1"

-We in `GREEN` phase now.
+We are in `GREEN` phase now.

     test_fizzbuzz.py::test_canCallFizzBuzz PASSED
     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED

 To do some refactor?

-We can some duplication code now.
-The method `fizzBuzz()` called twice.
+We can clearly see some code duplication now.
+The method `fizzBuzz()` is called twice.
 Let's clean up the code.

     # production code
     def fizzBuzz(value) -> str: